Connecting the dots: Annual event educates girls about STEM opportunities

 |0

-This work, Connecting the dots: Annual event educates girls about STEM opportunities [Image 3 of 3], by Christine Paul, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Connecting the dots: Annual event educates girls about STEM opportunities, by Christine Paul, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.